cms-dev/cms/README.md

 **Please don't use these mailing lists for bug reports.
 File them on [github](https://github.com/cms-dev/cms/issues) instead.**

+For extemporaneous support and discussion, join the Gitter chat (see link above).

 To help with the troubleshooting, you can collect the complete log files that are placed in /var/local/log/cms/ (if CMS was running